low-ghost/clojure-presentation/README.md

 # Clojure For Microservice Architectures
 ## Why Clojure
 ### Simplicity
 Clojure focuses heavily on minimizing complexity.
 The language is built from the ground up with simplicity in mind and lisp variants have the shallowest learning curve of any programing language.
 Achieving simplicity without reducing power and flexibility is the most important goal of any language.
-Simplicity means faster iteration, faster developer onloading, easier and more effective debugging, eazier refactoring and less stomping on your keyboard.
+Simplicity means faster iteration, faster developer onloading, easier and more effective debugging, easier refactoring and less stomping on your keyboard.
 ### Speed
 Clojure is impressively fast.
 As a hand-wavy summation, clojure is about 5 times faster than [python] (http://benchmarksgame.alioth.debian.org/u64q/compare.php?lang=clojure&lang2=python3), ruby and javascript and is [generally at the tail end of languages designed for speed](http://benchmarksgame.alioth.debian.org/u64q/which-programs-are-fastest.html), just a little behind java itself, scala and go but beating C#.
 ### Community
 A strong community gives clojure excellent tooling, plenty of helpful tutorials, great books and videos and a good warm feeling that the language isn't going to just die in obscurity.
 ### Macros
 A language with dead-simple macro support is ideal for microservices.
 With macros, a developer can write the language that best suites the purpose of the particular domain of a microservice.
-Think about it, a language that can dynamically write itself is intensly powerful and flexible.
+Think about it, a language that can dynamically write itself is intensely powerful and flexible.
 Other languages have some macro support, but lisp is unique in that you don't have to learn essentially a different language or parse an AST.
 It's almost as easy to write a macro as it is a function.
 ### Java Interop and the JVM
 Java and clojure are much more closely bound than the word interoperability normally implies.
 Calling java code from clojure is incredibly simple and remains within the idiomatic bounds of clojure's syntax.
-Infact, some of the clojure language actually is java; strings, for example are just java.lang.String.
+In fact, some of the clojure language actually is java; strings, for example are just java.lang.String.
 Not to scare the reader with parenthesis right off the bat, but here's a few quick examples to show just how congruent the languages are:
 ```clojure
 (.toUpperCase "this string")
 ; => "THIS STRING"